michp-ai/ML-rapid-text-labeling/index.md

 ![alt_labels_df](https://user-images.githubusercontent.com/48130648/144719083-23410271-6b13-401b-959a-9424f6ed2546.JPG)

 ### Functionality of the Web App
 The web app contains a wide range of functions.
-It allows users to (1) label a single tweet at a time from a list of tweets in the dataset, (2) label groups of tweets based on the cosine similarity of their text, (3) label groups of tweets based on predictions made by the SGD Classifier, (4) label tweets by searching for text with include and exclude terms, (5) label the tweets that the SGD Classifier model is least confident in predicting, and finally (6) label all remaining unlabeled tweets.
+It allows users to (1) label a single tweet at a time from a list of tweets in the dataset, (2) label groups of tweets based on the cosine similarity of their text, (3) label groups of tweets based on predictions made by the SGD Classifier, (4) label tweets by searching for text with include and exclude terms, (5) label the tweets that the SGD Classifier model is least confident in predicting, (6) label all remaining unlabeled tweets, and (7) to download the generated labels plus the SGD Classifier model trained on those labels.

 This demo video introduces the key functionality:

 <video src="https://user-images.githubusercontent.com/48130648/145676244-40294aaa-ea51-4981-8fa0-c610f9e4d268.mp4" controls="controls" style="max-width: 730px;">
 </video>

 The web app itself is deployed [here](http://ml-rapid-text-labeling-app.herokuapp.com/).
+This is a working version of what is described in the blog containing all the functionality just described.

 ## How we Built the Web App